ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_python3.rst

 The third-party `python-six <https://pythonhosted.org/six/>`_ library exists to help projects create code that runs on both Python-2 and Python-3.
-Ansible includes version 1.4.1 in module_utils so that other modules can use it without requiring that it is installed on the remote system.
+Ansible includes a version of the library in module_utils so that other modules can use it without requiring that it is installed on the remote system.
 To make use of it, import it like this::

     from ansible.module_utils import six

-.. note:: Why version 1.4.1?

-    six-1.4.1 is the last version of python-six to support Python-2.4.
-Until Ansible-2.4, most Ansible modules were required to run on Python-2.4.
-So the bundled version of six could not be newer than 1.4.1.

-    Ansible-2.4 now targets Python-2.6 or greater for modules.
-We'll be updating the bundled six soon.
+.. note:: Ansible can also use a system copy of six

+    Ansible will use a system copy of six if the system copy is a later version than the one Ansible bundles.

 -------------------------------------
 Porting module_utils code to Python 3